BP-Feral/Silverfang/README.md

 - **Custom Discord Status**: Update your Discord status to reflect your in-game activity, with detailed states and images.
 - **Custom Buttons**: Include custom buttons in your Discord activity (e.g., "Join my Server").
 - **League of Legends Support**: Select champions from different roles in League of Legends to set your Discord activity automatically.
-- **More Customization**: Allow users to trim the buttons they don't want to use to achieve a clearer menu, or add to **Favorite Activities**.

 > **Note:** This tool was originally created for personal use, which is why a lot of the content is hardcoded.
 However, I plan to make it more user-friendly and adaptable for the public in future versions.
 You can still download and modify it, or contact me over Discord (`rioterneeko`) if you have some good suggestions.